Klaveness-Digital/cypress-cucumber-preprocessor/README.md

 Option | Default value | Description
 ------------ | ------------- | -------------
-commonPath | `cypress/integration/common` when `nonGlobalStepDefinitions` is true <br> `cypress/support/step_definitions` when `nonGlobalStepDefinitions` is false | Define the path to a folder containing all common step definitions of your tests nonGlobalStepDefinitions | true | If true use the Cypress Cucumber Preprocessor Style pattern for placing step definitions files.
+commonPath | `cypress/integration/common` when `nonGlobalStepDefinitions` is true <br> `cypress/support/step_definitions` when `nonGlobalStepDefinitions` is false | Define the path to a folder containing all common step definitions of your tests nonGlobalStepDefinitions | false | If true use the Cypress Cucumber Preprocessor Style pattern for placing step definitions files.
 If false, we will use the "oldschool" (everything is global) Cucumber style step_definitions | `cypress/support/step_definitions` | Path to the folder containing our step definitions

 ## How to organize the tests